-How to Leverage Content in Ecommerce
+How to Leverage Content for Ecommerce

-Content in ecommerce is often neglected.
+Ecommerce content marketing is often neglected.
 Questions about its importance come up frequently, and for good reason.
 It can take months of hard work and testing to find a content strategy that works.

 If you’re interested in content marketing, how exactly should you execute on that strategy?

-What is Content Used For?
+What is Ecommerce Content Marketing Used For?